swatidantu/robocomp-blog-web/gsoc/2018/akash_kumar_singh/post10.md

 # Gazebo-RoboComp Integration: TimeLine

 In this post I wanted to describe the whole progress that I made in these two months, the things I have done so far and how did I do it.
-So I have a separate repo where I have kept all the code away from the integration this is nearly the same code which has been integrated in the code base.
-Here is the directory layout of the repo which can be found [here](https://github.com/kskash/gazebo-robocomp):
+So I have a separate repo where I have kept all the code away from the integration.
+This is nearly the same code which has been integrated in the code base.
+Here is the layout of the repo which can be found [here](https://github.com/kskash/gazebo-robocomp):

 ```
 gazebo-robocomp